Which 10 Characteristics Should University Warning Systems Meet?

 9. Various activation methods:

-- A warning system that permits its concurrent local and remote activation from an interior reception desk, control room, security office, or an exterior emergency station, supporting various communications channels.
+- that permits its concurrent local and remote activation from an interior reception desk, control room, security office, or an exterior emergency station, supporting various communications channels.

 10. Ability to store multiple pre-recorded messages: